Should you use AI scribes?

 Before using an AI tool, check that patient privacy and confidentiality will be protected.
 Where will the information be processed, where and how will it be stored (in Australia or overseas), and could the information be used for any other purposes?

-If the AI tool records the consultation, make sure you have patient permission (and note that permission) before recording starts, even if the tool deletes the recording after processing it.
+If the AI tool records or listens to the consultation, make sure you have patient permission (and note that permission) before you begin to use the tool.
+You should seek patient consent even if the tool deletes the recording after processing it.

 Patient considerations

 Verbalising your observations and considerations for the AI tool may sometimes be clinically inappropriate.
 For example, you may not want to verbalise the BMI of a patient being treated for anorexia nervosa or your concerns about the cause of a patient’s injuries.
-Remember, you will need to add this information into the AI-generated notes later on, along with any clinically necessary non-verbal communications or cues.
+Remember, you will need to add this information into the AI-generated notes later, together with any clinically necessary non-verbal communications or cues.

 Accuracy of records

 AI’s tendency to fill in gaps or extrapolate findings, could produce a misleading record.
 You are responsible for making sure an AI-generated medical note accurately reflects the consultation.
 You need to check all notes and reports and amend as necessary.
-You also need to be satisfied there is sufficient detail to justify the Medicare item numbers you bill for the consultation.
+If recommendations are made regarding MBS item numbers, you must check to ensure that there is sufficient detail to justify the Medicare item numbers you bill for the consultation.
+It will not be a defence to suggest that your decision to bill an item number was determined by an AI tool.

 More information